The 7 Best Dog First Aid Kits Australia: Tested & Evaluated 2023

 If your dog was in contact with a toxin, your first step should be discovering what that substance was.
 Then, contact your vet immediately.
 But by the time your dog receives medical assistance, there are a few things you can do.

-When buying a first aid kit for your pooch, consider the types of activities you enjoy together.
+When buying a first aid kit for your pooch, our team of independent experts recommend you consider the types of activities you enjoy together.
 For hiking, camping and other physical activities in nature, you need a comprehensive first aid kit, just like our top choice by Arca Pet.
 This 100-piece kit features everything you might need all packed into a durable nylon bag.

 In case you’re looking for something smaller, consider this 50-piece kit by Kurgo.
 Besides all the important supplies, you also get a bottle opener, which is always handy.